Hashcracky/.github/profile/README.md

   <img width="200" height="200" src="https://hashcracky.com/static/img/logo.png">
 </p>

-# Huzzah!

-Brace yourself for the ultimate hash-cracking showdown.

-## Welcome to the Cracky.

-Hashcracky is the premier social arena where cyber defenders, red-teamers, and curious newcomers alike master cryptographic-hash recovery through high-octane, time-locked challenges and events.
+Hashcracky is a free social training platform where cyber defenders, red-teamers, and curious newcomers alike master cryptographic-hash recovery through competitive, time-locked challenges and events.

-Hashcracky is created by cybersecurity professionals and teaches the skill of hash recovery.
-We focus on teaching the methodologies of hash cracking and providing a safe environment to study cybersecurity.

-## Are you ready to climb?

 Every hash is synthetic, so you can push your skills to the edge.
-Race the clock, collect loot, and battle your peers on a live leaderboard that only a select few ever reach.
+Race the clock and battle your peers on a live leaderboard that only a select few ever reach.
 Friendly enough for anyone learning security to join, fierce enough to crown the true elite.
-Log in, team up, and let's get cracking.

 ## Site Link:
 - https://hashcracky.com